Affordable Porch Design Ideas

 In those cases, we make allowances and measure from the threshold to the actual point where we want the ramp to end.

 It may be the ramp is 30 to 40 feet long.

 That's a really good point, but that's quite a bit of ramp.

 It sounds like a lot and you know that's the first thing that people say.

 Wow, that's really 40 foot of ramp!
-Yes, if you do a straight

-state after 28 feet you have to have a four foot resting area, which makes sense.
-But
+Again federal codes give you guidelines that state after 28 feet you have to have a four foot resting area, which makes sense.